vk-x/vk-api/README.md

+# This project has been merged into [the vk-x monorepo](https://github.com/vk-x/vk-x)

 # vk-api — JavaScript Driver for vk.com API

 An alternative library for interacting with vk.com with solid and exceptionally convenient API.